earthsteading/wominjeka/README.md

 ### For Architects and Surveyors

-* We help you comply with the Performanmce Requirements of the NCC for alpine, structural, energy, fire life safety, bushfire, universal access, hydraulics, civil, health and amenity requirements.
+* Comply with the Performanmce Requirements of the NCC for alpine, structural, energy, fire life safety, bushfire, universal access, hydraulics, civil, health and amenity requirements.
-* We provide bespoke Performance Solution reports that demonstrate how your building meets the performance requirements of the NCC.
+* Bespoke Performance Solution reports that demonstrate how your building meets the performance requirements of the NCC.
-* We have a wealth of experience in providing Performance Solutions for a wide range of projects.
+* Experience in upgrading existing buildings for a wide range of projects, including heritage.

 ### For Builder-Contractors

-* We provide engineered approved schematics and performance solutions for a wide range of commercial and residential projects.
+* Engineered approved schematics and performance solutions for commercial and residential projects.
-* We help you get your projects approved by the council.
+* Planning and building permits approved by the council.
-* We help you build compliant buildings that meet the challenges of the 22nd century.
+* Build compliant buildings that meet the challenges of the 22nd century!

 ### For Owner-Builders

-* We provide building code consultant services, including council approved building permits and occupancy certificates.
+* Building code consultant services, including council approved building permits and occupancy certificates.
-* We help you understand the NCC and the Performance Requirements.
+* Enable your nderstanding of the NCC and your rights to build your design using the Performance Requirements, Building Acts and Regulations.
-* We provide guidance on how to achieve compliance with the NCC.
+* We provide guidance on how to achieve compliance with the National Construction Code (NCC), aka Building Code of Australia (BCA).

 **Contact us today for a FREE initial consultation.**